Sky Tonight

 Where is Rigel right now?

 Rigel is located in the constellation Orion.
-At the current time, it is above the horizon at an altitude of 41 degrees toward the southeast from your location, with an apparent magnitude of 0.18.
+At the current time, it is below the horizon and not visible from your location.

 Rigel is visible from sunset through most of the night